Raw Information and Resources

 4. Added fiber can help bulk stool and naturally assist in expressing anal glands

-Before jumping into whole prey, make sure the raw diet is well established, ensuring a low pH, or highly acidic stomach which is important for our Domesticated Carnivores because digestive enzymes work best in an acidic environment and the acidic nature of the stomach helps to sterilize pathogens and bacteria.
+Here is our 6-month-old Lab on a fully raw diet, eating her first whole prey to include fur and all, viewer discretion advised.
+Before jumping into whole prey, make sure the raw diet is well established, ensuring a low pH, or highly acidic stomach which is important for our domesticated carnivores because digestive enzymes work best in an acidic environment and the acidic nature of the stomach helps to sterilize pathogens and bacteria.
 This is also important to break down bones.

 Remember that urine pH levels should be around 6-6.5 for healthy dogs and pH levels can occur naturally at this level when fed a prey model diet.